Signorini/k8s-deployment-strategies/README.md

 *A/B release:* AAs a canary release, the subset it’s defined by specific conditions.
 *Shadowing:* The traffic is sending to both versions, and version b don’t impact on the response.

-You can check the code for every example in GitHub - Kubernetes deployment

 ---

 ## Recreate [Go horse update]: